-Mississippi Potash, a subsidiary of Mississippi Chemical Corporation, purchased in August of 1996 all the assets of New Mexico Potash Corporation and Eddy Potash, Inc. These plants were renamed Mississippi East and Mississippi North, respectively.
-December of 1997 saw the Mississippi North plant, the old Eddy Potash mine, shut down because it could no longer be economically operated.
+Mississippi Potash, a subsidiary of Mississippi Chemical Corporation, purchased in August of

+1996 all the assets of New Mexico Potash Corporation and Eddy Potash, Inc. These plants were renamed Mississippi East and Mississippi North, respectively.
+December 1997 saw the Mississippi North plant, the old Eddy Potash mine, shut down because it could no longer be economically operated.
 Mississippi Potash continues to produce potash fertilizer from both the east and west plant mines and refineries.

 The other potash producer in the area, IMC Kalium Potash, is a wholly owned subsidiary of IMC Global.
-Western Ag-Minerals was purchased by IMC Global in September of 1997.
-The close proximity of the two mining operations allowed for a more efficient operation.
-This acquisition doubled the muriate of potash reserves for IMC Kalium and increased their other reserves by 30 percent.
-IMC Global merged with Freeport-McMoRan, a major world potash producer, in December of 1997 with IMC Global as the surviving entity in the transaction.
+Western Ag-Minerals was purchased by IMC Global in September 1997.
+This acquisition doubled the potash reserves for IMC Kalium and increased their other reserves by 30 percent.
+IMC Global merged with Freeport-McMoRan, a major world potash producer, in December 1997 with IMC Global as the surviving entity in the transaction.

-2.10.2 Sulfur Extraction
+2.11.2 Sulfur Extraction

 The only viable sulfur mining activity within the Delaware Basin was being conducted by Freeport-McMoRan Sulphur Inc., a wholly owned subsidiary of McMoRan Exploration Company.
 The mine is located in Culberson County, Texas.
 The mine was recovering sulfur utilizing the Frasch process which consists of a hole drilled into the sulfur bearing formation and then cased.
 Then, three concentric pipes are placed with the protective casing to facilitate pumping superheated water down the hole melting the sulfur and recovering the molten sulfur to the surface.
-In June of 1998, it was announced the mine would cease production in September of 1998 because it was no longer economically feasible to operate.
+In June 1998, it was announced the mine would cease production in September 1998 because it was no longer economically feasible to operate.
 Because of problems at other facilities, the Culberson mine was operated until it permanently ceased production on June 30, 1999.
-Abandonment and salvage operations are underway and are anticipated to be completed by the end of 1999.
+Abandonment and salvage operations continued until the early summer of 2000.

-Recently a number of sulfur exploration coreholes were found in the BLM records.
+Recently, a number of sulfur exploration coreholes were found in the BLM records.
 These coreholes were drilled in the late 1960s through the early 1980s in the Yeso Hills near Washington Ranch in the far southwest corner of the New Mexico portion of the Delaware Basin.
 These coreholes have yet to be added to the databases.
 All were shallow (less than 2,150 feet) drilling events that were conducted for various small-time operators.
 There have been no reports on whether any of the holes encountered sufficient quantities of mineable sulfur.
 Estimating from the amount of activity in the area since the holes were drilled, it can be assumed there were not sufficient quantities of mineable sulfur.

-2.11 New Drilling Technology
+2.12 New Drilling Technology